 We’ll look at these health concerns in more detail.
 But first, let’s take a closer look at the Peekapoo’s parent breeds.

 Poodles are loyal and loving dogs, with lots of intelligence and energy.
 They also tend to be fairly laid back around people, adoring of their families but also calm with strangers.

 The Pekingese is a lapdog, with the heart of watch dog.
 They will cuddle up on your lap in the evening, but also be sure to let you know if anyone approaches the house.

 Although loving with their family, they can be a little intolerant of man-handling and therefore aren’t always the best choice for kids.

-Peekapoos can be playful and friendly with people but they also can be protective of their people.
+As a result of their parent breed’s personalities, Peekapoos can be playful and friendly with people but they also can be protective of their family.

 Peekapoos have the potential to be high energy dogs at times.

 Poodles, the Peekapoo’s parent dog, are clever pups that need lots of interaction in order to work their brains and burn off energy.

 They are great dogs for active families who like getting out and about.
 This is also a common trait among their Peekapoo puppies.

 When puppies, they can be aggressive little chewers.